Frances Willard House (A.K.A. "Rest Cottage")

 The WCTU not only preached temperance, but played a pivotal role in enacting social reforms such as improving women's rights (including suffrage), reforming prisons, campaigning against lynching, raising the age of consent, and pushing for labor reforms including the eight-hour workday.

-Willard was born in Churchville, New York, but spent the bulk of her childhood in Ohio.
-She briefly lived in Wisconson before arriving in Evanston in 1858 at the age of 18.
-Though mostly homeschooled (she attended the Milwaukee Female College for one term), she enrolled at the Methodist-affiliated Northwestern Female College in Evanston and graduated the next year.
+Willard was born in Churchville, New York, but spent the bulk of her childhood in Wisconsin.
+She arrived in Evanston in 1858 at the age of 18.
+Though mostly homeschooled (she attended the Milwaukee Female College for one term), she enrolled at the Methodist-affiliated North Western Female College in Evanston and graduated the next year.
 Upon graduation, Willard began a teaching career that eventually took her to secondary schools in Pennsylvania and New York.

 Towards the end of the Civil War, Willard's father built the first portion of what became the now historic house.
 Willard returned to Evanston in 1871 and lived with her father in the new home.
 That same year, Willard became president of the newly formed Evanston College for Ladies, which merged with Northwestern University in 1873 when Willard subsequently became the first Dean of Women of the Women’s College.

 However, her life changed dramatically one year later, in 1874, when Willard resigned due to months of disagreement with university President (and her former fiancé) Charles Henry Fowler.
-She followed that resignation by working for the disorganized, barely influential woman’s temperance movement.
-In November 1874, Willard participated in the founding convention of the WCTU subsequently elected as the organization's first corresponding secretary.
+She followed that resignation by working for the woman’s temperance movement.
+In November 1874, Willard participated in the founding convention of the WCTU and was subsequently elected as the organization's first Corresponding Secretary.

 Her role at WCTU included traveling to many of the nation's small towns and cities where she aided in forming local Unions while also building support for WCTU.
 Her work involved broadening the reform movement to include education, labor, as well as woman’s suffrage and woman’s rights.
 She also became a vocal proponent for the anti-lynching crusade.

 Willard referred to the house in Evanston as "Rest Cottage" because it became a place for her to rest in between her tours and WCTU activities.
-However, after her mother died in 1892, Willard's health declined, and she chose to spend the bulk of her time in England trying to establish a global WCTU.
+However, after her mother died in 1892, Willard's health declined, and she chose to spend the bulk of her time in England working to establish the World's WCTU.

 In late 1897, Willard’s health began to deteriorate rapidly.
 She went on a pilgrimage to her birthplace in Churchville, New York and her childhood home in Janesville, Wisconsin, and returned briefly to the house in Evanston.
 In February 1898, she was preparing to sail to England to stay with Lady Isabel Somerset when she fell ill with influenza in New York City.
 She died in the Empire Hotel on February 17, 1898, at the young age of fifty-eight.

 At the time of her death, Willard had become one of the most famous women in the world.
 Nearly 20,000 mourners paid their respects to her at her funeral.
 She left the WCTU as a dominant force within the realm of politics and social activism.
 Indeed, when she died, the WCTU boasted of 150,000 members.
-It can be argued that her influence eventually led the way for the passage of both the Eighteenth (Prohibition) and Nineteenth (Women Suffrage) U.S. Constitutional Amendments.
+It can be argued that her influence eventually led the way for the passage of both the Eighteenth (Prohibition) and Nineteenth (Women Suffrage) U.S. Constitutional Amendments in the 20th century.